marco262/my_wiki/data/arr/background/chocobo handler.md

 * **Discarded downs** - signs of stress or potential danger, something in the area may be of concern.
 * **Previously-hatched eggs** - indicate a breeding ground, it may be an area of relative safety.

-Additionally, whenever you visit the Tailfeather settlement in Dravania, you have access to free room and board.
+Additionally, whenever you visit the Tailfeather settlement in Dravania, you have access to free room and board for you and your companions.